AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 # Addressable Audience {#addressable-audiences}

-An overview of the Addressable Audience feature and use cases.
+An overview of the [!UICONTROL Addressable Audience] feature and use cases.

 ## What is an Addressable Audience? {#addressable-audience-description}